epinio/docs/docs/references/authentication_oidc.md

 epinio login --oidc https://epinio.mydomain.com
 ```

 If you are using the `epinio` cli on a machine without a browser you can provide the `--prompt` flag.
-This will give you the url of a web page where you can authenticate even on different machine.
-After logging in and pressing `Grant Access` button the page will return the authorization code that you should copy and paste back to the `epinio` cli input to finish the authentication process.
+This will give you the url of a web page where you can authenticate even on a different machine.
+After logging in and pressing the `Grant Access` button the page will return the authorization code that you have to copy and paste back to the `epinio` cli input to finish the authentication process.

 ```bash
 epinio login --oidc --prompt https://epinio.172.21.0.4.omg.howdoi.website